Eldridge Park: Other park amenities

-Between 2003 and 2006, many amenities were added including entrances, a gift shop, a stage, restrooms, park benches, and fountains.
+Between 2003 and 2006, many amenities were added, including entrances, a gift shop, a stage, restrooms, park benches, and fountains.
 In 2007, the former whip building was converted into a dance hall.
-In 2008 Jasper II, a boat ride around the lake, was introduced, along with a new old fashioned arcade.
+In 2008 Jasper II, a boat ride around the lake, was introduced, along with a new old-fashioned arcade.

-Dragon paddle boats, were introduced on Memorial Day weekend 2009.
+Dragon paddle boats were introduced on Memorial Day weekend in 2009.
 A concessions building was also added.

-In 2010, a new Mark Twain themed miniature golf course opened.
+In 2010, a new Mark Twain-themed miniature golf course opened.
 The course has a traditional eighteen holes, as well as scenery including fountains, ponds, stones, flowers, and a waterfall.
 A miniature train ride was also built to circle around the course.
 In 2012, the Thunderbird Flying Scooters returned to the park.
 While they no longer fly over Eldridge Lake, they remain an extremely popular ride.

-The opening of the park for the 2013 season saw a complete redesign for the Eldridge Midway.
-Instead of pot holed blacktop, cement pavers, gardening, and Victorian style lights were debuted.
-Along with a brand new midway, the park saw the return of the children's Pony Cart ride and the opening of several different food vendors.
+The opening of the park for the 2013 season saw a complete redesign of the Eldridge Midway.
+Instead of potholed blacktop, cement pavers, gardening, and Victorian-style lights were debuted.
+Along with a brand-new midway, the park saw the return of the children's Pony Cart ride and the opening of several different food vendors.

-For the 2016 season, the park announced the addition of two attractions, a boat ride and a statue that pays tribute to the racehorse American Girl that died at Elmira Racetrack in 1875.
+For the 2016 season, the park announced the addition of two attractions, a boat ride and a statue that pays tribute to the racehorse American Girl that died at Elmira Driving Park in 1875.
 The park also announced an opening ceremony for the special opening of a record two attractions.
 The ceremony took place on May 27.